Anôsy: Protected areas

-In 1996, Anosy was recognized as one of the most ecologically diverse regions of Madagascar.
+In 1996, Anôsy was recognized as one of the most ecologically diverse regions of Madagascar.
 In 2014, Fort-Dauphin coast was identified as seriously threatened due to rising sea levels, landslides, and coastal erosion".

 Demographics

 The region had a population of 809,313 in 2018.
 At its present growth rate, it is expected to double its population in 15 years.
 The region is administratively divided into three districts; population densities are 52 PD/km2 in the Tolagnaro District, 21 PD/km2 in the Amboasary Atsimo District, and 14 PD/km2 in the Betroka District.

-The people who have historically lived in Anosy are known as the Antanosy people.
-They may be more accurately described as "those from Anosy" given the region's history.
-The Antanosy live primarily in the east, along the coast and coastal rivers.
+The people who have historically lived in Anôsy are known as the Antanosy people.
+They may be more accurately described as "those from Anôsy" given the region's history.
+The Antanôsy live primarily in the east, along the coast and coastal rivers.
 There are also Antandroy living in the southwest, especially in the Tolagnaro District and in the Amboasary-Sud District, along with other Malagasy people from other parts of Madagascar.
 The rural interior Betroka District is chiefly inhabited by Bara people.
 There are also Asians who own many shops in urban centres and Europeans working in conservation, mining, tourism or for the Catholic Church.
-While there had been many French nationals living in Anosy during the French occupation of Madagascar, most had left by the mid-1970s.
+While there had been many French nationals living in Anôsy during the French occupation of Madagascar, most had left by the mid-1970s.

-Most of the people who live in Anosy are very poor, with an estimated GDP per capita in 2004 of just $180, when the national average was $210.
+Most of the people who live in Anôsy are very poor, with an estimated GDP per capita in 2004 of just $180, when the national average was $210.
 Eighty percent of its inhabitants don't have access to clean water, one in six suffer from serious respiratory illness, literacy is less than 20%, and 65% of the watershed slopes are highly degraded.

-The majority of those living in Anosy practice traditional folk religions.
+The majority of those living in Anôsy practice traditional folk religions.
 The two largest Christian denominations in the Anosy region are the Roman Catholic and the Malagasy Lutheran Church, both established in Fort Dauphin (also called: Tolagnaro) in the 1890s.
 The Church of Jesus Christ in Madagascar (FJKM) has several congregations in the Anosy region as do several other Protestant denominations.
 There is also a small Muslim community.

 Administration, services and infrastructure

 Administrative divisions

-Anosy Region is divided into three districts, which are sub-divided into 64 communes.
+Anôsy Region is divided into three districts, which are sub-divided into 64 communes.